What do we mean by ‘restorative’?

 This training equips participants with the skills and confidence to practice restorative conversations, circles, and basic restorative conferencing.
 The course is adapted with context-specific role-plays and processes) for a variety of sectors, i.e. educational, community and statutory sectors.
 (4 days)

 Additional training is designed for those who have considerable experience in facilitating restorative processes and want to broaden the range of cases they facilitate to include more sensitive and complex cases.
 The duration and content of these training courses will be determined by the particular needs of the participants.
 Workshop 1 or the equivalent is a pre-requisite for this course.
 (2-4 days)

 Peer Mediation Training – Primary and Secondary School

 Conflict is an ongoing part of young people’s lives.
 When not handled constructively the consequences can have significantly negative effects on relationships, the school environment, and the community.
-With proper training and support peer mediation gives students the skills to help solve everyday conflicts creatively and non-violently by improving communication, developing cooperation, encouraging participants to take responsibility for their behaviour and feelings, and encouraging mutual understanding and respect.
-Working in pairs, student mediators help participants find solutions that meet the interests of all involved.
+With proper training and support peer mediation gives students the skills to help solve everyday conflicts creatively and non-violently by improving communication, developing cooperation, encouraging participants to take responsibility for their behavior and feelings, and encouraging mutual understanding and respect.
+Working in pairs, student mediators help participants find solutions that the address the interests of all involved.

 Supervision and Professional Development

 The assumption is made that those trained to implement restorative practices will be supported by suitable supervision and opportunities for continued learning and professional development.
 I provide mentoring and coaching for both teams and individuals to support their professional development after training.

 The trainings are highly interactive and use a variety of methodologies: